ecreall/dace/docs/quick_tutorial/vacation_management.rst

 This tutorial aims to explain the main features of DaCe and how to use it with pyramid and Substance D to create a web app.
 For this purpose, we will use a vacation management app.

+The full source code of this example is available on `github <https://github.com/ecreall/hdm>`_.

 Create a Root for your application
 ----------------------------------